JayBizzle/Crawler-Detect/README.md

 ### .NET Library
 To use this library in a .net standard (including .net core) based project, check out [NetCrawlerDetect](https://github.com/gplumb/NetCrawlerDetect).

+### Nette Extension
+To use this library with the Nette framework, checkout [NetteCrawlerDetect](https://github.com/JanGalek/Crawler-Detect).

 _Parts of this class are based on the brilliant [MobileDetect](https://github.com/serbanghita/Mobile-Detect)_

 [![Analytics](https://ga-beacon.appspot.com/UA-72430465-1/Crawler-Detect/readme?pixel)](https://github.com/JayBizzle/Crawler-Detect)